10 WEDDING TRADITIONS YOU CAN BREAK

 HAVING A SIT DOWN 'WEDDING BREAKFAST'

 More and more couple are rejecting the formality of a sit down meal at their wedding and opting for something more casual such as street food vendors.
-Or if they do go for a sit down meal they're opting for more homely, simple foods like pie & mash with chocolate brownie for pudding.
+Or if they do go for a sit down meal they're opting for more homely, simple foods like pie & mash with chocolate brownie for pudding, which is exactly what we’re doing!
 This is another opportunity for you to inject your personalities into your day.
 Love Mexican food?
 Have a taco truck!
 Want to take the phrase 'wedding breakfast' literally?
 Have a full English!
 The "fill your plate full of BBQ food & sit wherever you like" approach is also becoming a popular option.
 Check out my blog post on wedding street food caterers in Yorkshire.

 Some people genuinely want to spend loads of time and effort on their wedding favours, which is cool, but others just feel like they're *supposed* to.
 Wedding favours can be costly & time consuming, so don't feel like these are something you have to give if you don't want to.